 Massage guns were another breakout product idea in 2020 after many replaced their wellness rituals with at-home devices.
 Sites like Alibaba return multiple results for massage guns that can be customized with your logo.

 Think beyond mugs—why not sell your own branded coffee beans?
 Some coffee producers will work with other brands to produce custom blends and packaging.
-Generally, these partnerships would require a sizable investment, but there are inexpensive alternatives.
+Generally, these partnerships would require a sizable investment, but there are inexpensive alternatives and can generate steady passive income.
 Try your hand at selling custom-branded coffee online with Dripshipper, a white label coffee bean seller that integrates with your Shopify store.

 Learn more 👉 Sell Coffee Online: How to Launch a Café

 The barriers to starting a business diminish with every technological advancement, every new automation tool, and every new channel where you can find customers.
 But first, you need an idea.
 Some wait around for that one big idea—the one that will change the world or change their luck.
 That idea might be years away.

 White labeling FAQ